akshayDev17/ml-pipeline/self/README.md

   - on introducing multiple servers, the system of servers thus obtained is called **Kafka messaging system(KMS)** or **Kafka Cluster**.
   - multiple servers can also be introduced as and when the demand surges, hence the KMS has horizontal scalability.
   - a Kafka server is also known as a Kafka **broker**, since its only job is to take from producer and send it to consumer.
+  - the other brokers responsible for being back-ups are called *followers*.
+  - Kafka producer doesn’t wait for acknowledgements from the broker and sends messages as fast as the broker can handle.
   - <font color="Red">how does switching from a faulty broker to an idle broker occur?</font>
   - <font color="Red">is the zookeeper equipped with load balancing functionalities?</font>
 - problem-4: broker-management
   - to which exact broker in the KMS should a producer server feed the data to, and to which exact consumer server should which broker(in the KMS ) send the data to? which entity decides this sort of a broker allocation?
   - **the zookeeper** manages brokers, which broker is taking from which producer and sending to which consumer.
+    - is mainly used to notify producer and consumer about the  **presence of any new broker** in the Kafka system **or failure of the broker**  in the Kafka system.
+    - As per the notification received by the Zookeeper, a producer or a consumer takes decision and starts coordinating their task with some other  broker.
   - it also sets up back-up brokers when the main brokers fail.
+  - Kafka cluster typically consists of multiple brokers to maintain load  balance.
+    - Kafka brokers are stateless, so they use Zookeeper for  maintaining their cluster state. <font color="Red">HOW??</font>
+    - Kafka broker  leader election can be done by ZooKeeper.<font color="Red">HOW??</font>
   - ![Kafka Architecture and Its Fundamental Concepts - DataFlair](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fd2h0cx97tjks2p.cloudfront.net%2Fblogs%2Fwp-content%2Fuploads%2Fsites%2F2%2F2018%2F04%2FKafka-Architecture.png&f=1&nofb=1)
   - <font color="red">who decides when the data is to be sent to all the consumers? is it done by the zookeeper or the broker, or some new entity?</font>
 - problem-5: load increase due to multi-functionality